 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Given time, humans are able to acclimatise to increasing altitude (5500 metres) by:
+At higher altitudes, the inspired partial pressure of oxygen is reduced.
+Given time, humans are able to acclimatise to increasing altitude by:

 - Increasing ventilation (via carotid body hypoxic ventilatory response).

-- Increasing red blood cell production (via erythropoietin).
+- Longer term: by increasing red blood cell production (via erythropoietin).

-Travel to altitudes of 2500 metres or greater puts people at risk of developing high-altitude illness.
-This could be in the form of acute mountain sickness (AMS), high-altitude pulmonary oedema (HAPE), and high-altitude cerebral oedema (HACE).
+Travel to altitudes of 2500 metres (8,000 feet) or greater puts people at risk of developing high-altitude illness.
+This could be in the form of acute mountain sickness (AMS), high-altitude pulmonary oedema (HAPE or HAPO), and/or high-altitude cerebral oedema (HACE or HACO).

 - AMS: generally a milder and common form of high-altitude illness.
 It is usually self-limiting and consists of a number of nonspecific symptoms, including headache, loss of appetite, and nausea.